 8.1.3 Contractor’s Quarterly Energy will be rounded to the nearest whole megawatt hour and scheduled in accordance with Section 9 herein.

-8.1.4 WAPA will post to the P-DP Application the Contractor’s monthly minimum schedule Quarterly Energy prior to the beginning of the month, based on hourly power system and water release requirements, in accordance with Section 10 of the Contract.
+8.1.4 WAPA will post to the P-DP Application the Contractor’s monthly minimum schedule for each hour for Quarterly Energy prior to the beginning of the month, based on hourly power system and water release requirements, in accordance with Section 10 of the Contract.

 8.1.4.1 WAPA will calculate minimum values for Quarterly Energy that the Contractor must take in certain hours of the month.